Island Peak Climbing with Everest Base Camp - 19 Days

 • Accommodation:Lodge

-This day might be a little long so it’s better to start your trek a early.
-Walking down to Lukla you will remember your first day of the trek and think about how much you have accomplished.
+The hike starts with walking down the hill to Lukla you will remember your first day of the trek and think about how much you have accomplished.
 Not only did you successfully summit Island Peak but also you returned safely.
 Though you will be walking the same path,you will find the difference in the way you feel.
 You may start reflecting the whole adventureas you make your way back, as it will be the last hiking.
 As you celebrate your success you can sing, dance and have a fun time with the guides and porters at Lukla in the evening.

 After you wake, you will enjoy your final breakfast in the Khumbu region.
 We will be catching an early flight for your return to Kathmandu, the capital city of Nepal.
 Upon your arrival at Kathmandu our guides will transfer you to your hotel from the domestic airport.